andrew/ultimate-awesome/README.md

 - [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
 - [awesome-graphics](https://github.com/ericjang/awesome-graphics) - Curated list of computer graphics tutorials and resources.
 - [awesome-selenium](https://github.com/christian-bromann/awesome-selenium) - A curated list of delightful Selenium resources.
+- [awesome-pocketbase](https://github.com/benallfree/awesome-pocketbase) - A collection of PocketBase community resources.
+- [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.
-- [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [Awesome-Controllable-T2I-Diffusion-Models](https://github.com/PRIV-Creation/Awesome-Controllable-T2I-Diffusion-Models) - A collection of resources on controllable generation with text-to-image diffusion models.
 - [awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.